Jason Webley

-Jason Webley is an American musician known for his sincere fusion of folk, experimental, and alternative music.
+Jason Webley is an American musician known for his fusion of folk, experimental, and alternative music.
 Webley plays the guitar and accordion, sometimes providing percussion by stomping or shaking a plastic vodka bottle filled with coins.
 Webley began his career performing solo, but has collaborated with a wide range of artists.
-He has also organized several commemorative concerts and events memorializing everything from tragedies in his hometown of Everett, Washington to tomatoes.
+He has also organized several commemorative concerts and events memorializing everything from tragedies in his hometown of Everett, Washington, to tomatoes.

 Early life

 Webley is originally from Everett, Washington.
 In high school, Webley played in a punk rock band called Moral Minority.
 He picked up the accordion in 1996 in his last year in college at the University of Washington when he was part of a performance of Bertolt Brecht's play The Caucasian Chalk Circle, and wrote a couple of songs for the play on the accordion.
 He later recalled, "I was just a geeky kid; accordion came later.
 It's since playing accordion that I've become cool.
 I used to be a geek with an electric guitar.
 I had a guitar and played in punky bands and I had a computer.
 I sequenced stuff.
 I was much geekier."